gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

     /*
      * Pseudocode description instead of actual C code:
      *
-     * Call oe_verify_report will all the input parameters and get the oe_identity_t back.
+     * Call oe_verify_report with all the input parameters and get the oe_identity_t back.
      * Look for the custom claims in the evidence header and extract them if found.
      * Verify the hash of custom claims == report data field in evidence report.
      * Convert oe_identity_t to the claims format.